nextflow-io/training/docs/hello_nextflow/09_hello_nf-core.md

 ## Adding parameters to your pipeline

-Parameters that can be overridden, either using the command line or the Nextflow configuration file, and should be used for anything that a pipeline user may want to configure regularly. nf-core defines some standards on how parameters are provided.
+Anything that a pipeline user may want to configure regularly should be made into a parameter so it can easily be overridden. nf-core defines some standards for providing parameters.

 Here, as a simple example, you will add a new parameter to your pipeline that will skip the `SEQTK_TRIM` process.